 Main ingredients and substitutions

-This recipe is not complete without some good pumpkin puree.
+Pumpkin puree: This recipe is not complete without some good pumpkin puree.
 I used my homemade pumpkin puree but you can use a canned one too, it should work just fine.
-If you are making it at home, you can make it by roasting cut up pumpkins until soft, peeling the skin, then processing in a food processor with a dash of filtered water until very smooth and pureed.
+If you are making it at home, you can make it by roasting cut-up pumpkins until soft, peeling the skin, and then processing them in a food processor with a dash of filtered water until very smooth and pureed.
+I have a homemade pumpkin puree recipe too!

-This recipe also can’t be completed without a good pinch of pumpkin spice.
+Pumpkin spice: This recipe also can’t be completed without a good pinch of pumpkin spice.
 I find that 1 tsp is enough to give the cookies a nice cosy flavour but you can adjust the amount to your liking.
-Up to 1 and half tsp works just fine!
+Up to 1 &1/2 tsp works just fine!

 Recommended equipment for this recipe

-I like using large wooden spoons to mix almost everything in general but they are very good with mixing cookie dough too.
+Wooden spoon: I like using large wooden spoons to mix almost everything in general but they are very good for mixing cookie dough too.
 It has a firm grip so it’s suitable to mix firm doughs like cookie dough.

 How to make these homemade pumpkin spice cookies